-Prince Eugen and the swedish design classic, The Waldemarsudde Flowerpot
+Prince Eugen and the Swedish design classic, The Waldemarsudde Flowerpot

 museum Prins Eugens Waldemarsudde on the lush island of Djurgården in Stockholm.
 It is less known to the wider public that Prince Eugen